aeternity/state-channel-demo/README.md

 For each participant, the provided aeternity node spawns an state channel process which is responsible to validate state channel transactions through root hash.
 It builds and enriches State Channel Trees, tracks any possible disputes and warns each client so one could take an appropriate action.

 State Channel Demo game verifies also counterpart participant transactions.
 At each transaction callData content is decoded utlizing Aeternity's  [calldata lib](https://github.com/aeternity/aepp-calldata-js) which is integrated in the SDK.
-Participants can utilize this library in order to verify that the opponent is following the anticipated flow of the game (calling the the right contract methods).
+Participants can utilize this library in order to verify that the opponent is following the anticipated flow of the game (calling the right contract methods).
 If they accept opponent's transaction, then they can co-sign it, otherwise they can raise a dispute (demo game implementation showcases the happy path).